 The NTSR also encompasses the Familial Cancer Registry (FCR), which is an integrated and comprehensive resource of individuals at high genetic risk for cancer and includes detailed demographic data, family history information, medical history, cancer risk factors, tissue from surgeries (benign and malignant), tissue micro-array, and biospecimen, all of which can be linked securely and confidentially to results of genetic testing.
-The majority of participants are members of high-risk breast and ovarian cancer families.
-Participants are contacted annually to obtain updated personal and family history.

 Information on services provided, language for grant proposals and IRB protocols available here.
 Additional information including language for IRB and grant proposal, please see the NTSR intranet page.